ljlodl5/Election-Analysis/README.md

 # Python Challenge: Election-Analysis

 ## **Overview of Election Audit**
 Utilizing a sample dataset of congressional election results from three Colorado counties (i.e Arapahoe, Denver, Jefferson) the goal of this assignment is to fulfill an audit on behalf of the election commission.
-Expections of the audit include, providing the number of total ballots cast, statistics surrounding the winning congressional candidate, and details regarding voter representation among the counties represented in this dataset.
+Expections of the audit include: Providing the number of total ballots cast, statistics surrounding the winning congressional candidate, and details regarding voter representation among the counties represented in this dataset.